capaj/socket.io-rpc/readme.md

 ###With authentication (browser)

-Send your auth token with the backend connect method(the one that is exported from the module/angular factory).
+Send your auth token with the backend connect method(the one that is exported from the module).

 ## Browser support
     numbers are for both clients(vanilla and Angular):